Loading...

 4. Appoint a Company Secretary (If Required)

-• Mandatory for public companies and private companies with share capital exceeding Ksh 5 million.
+• Mandatory for public companies and private companies with share capital exceeding Kes 5 million.

 • Must be a Certified Public Secretary (CPS).